Working at an Election

 There are two main groups of staff needed at an election.
 We have explained both of these in more detail below.

-Thehas the overall responsibility for the polling station and carries out a supervisory role.
-The assists the Presiding Officer to conduct the ballot.
+The Presiding Officer has the overall responsibility for the polling station and carries out a supervisory role.
+The Poll Clerk assists the Presiding Officer to conduct the ballot.

 Counts can take place either immediately after the close of poll overnight or on the following days.
 There is no fixed time for how long a count will take, as it depends if re-counts are needed.
 However, it is not unusual for a count to take up to eight hours.